 ACCELERATED DIVISION – This division is for dancers who take 9 or more hours of dance per week in regular technique classes and/or have extensive competition experience.

-GROUP/LINE/PRODUCTION ENTRIES – Groups, lines, and productions are calculated by adding the ages of all dancers together and then dividing the total by the number of dancers in the group.
-This should be based on their ages as of March 31, 2023.
+GROUP/LINE/PRODUCTION ENTRIES – Groups, lines and productions are calculated by adding the ages of all dancers together and then dividing the total by the number of dancers in the routine.
+This should be based on their ages as of March 31, 2024.

 Dangerous props are not permitted (i.e. knives, fire, etc.) The following props are also prohibited: glitter or confetti, fog machines, bubble machines, live animals, fluids or paint.
 Please ensure that no debris is left on stage after your performance is done.
 If the stage or flooring is damaged as a result of misuse, the studio will be liable for damages.